puppetlabs/puppet-docs/source/puppet/5.0/tests_smoke.markdown

     }
 ~~~

-Tests for defined resource types can increase test coverage by declaring multiple instances of the type, with varying values for their attributes:
+For defined resource types, you can increase test coverage by declaring multiple instances of the type, with varying values for their attributes:

 ~~~ ruby
     dotfiles::user {'root':